BrightSDK/bright-sdk-integration/README.md

 ## Features

-- Download and extract the BrightSDK SDK for different platforms.
+- Download and extract the BrightSDK for different platforms.
 - Modify package information in the SDK.
 - Copy necessary files to your application directory.
 - Generate a configuration file for future use.